 - Action was taken to implement the plan.

-- Personal goals were set (Not by a manger, but by the salesperson).
+- Personal goals were set (Not by a manager, but by the salesperson).

 - Regular personal reviews were established to determine if the right results were being obtained.